 The heat sealer is controlled via three push-buttons and a small OLED display which shows the selected sealing duration, the power supply's voltage (switches to voltage across the nichrome wire when sealing), the current flowing through the wire, and the total energy dissipated in the wire.
 A problem I had with the commercial heat sealer was inconsistency in quality of the welds it produced as the sealer got hotter.
 For this reason, I wanted some sort of a feedback on individual welds from the sealer.
 Ideally, it would be the temperature of the wire, but affordable sensors don't have fast enough response to measure the relatively short impulses the sealer produces.
 So instead I opted for measurements of voltage in front of the wire and right after it, and of current flowing through the main branch.
 The switching and timing of the active cycle is in control of an Arduino ProMini via a low on-resistance, high drain current N-channel MOSFET (a heat sink to dissipate up to 2W is necessary).
 The switch on the controller board is there to isolate it from the rest of the circuit and avoid reverse loading the voltage regulator when reprogramming the Arduino.

 This is the schematic of the whole setup aside from the fan.
 The nichrome wire and the Arduino circuit are connected in parallel to the 12V power supply.
 The Arduino branch is supplied through a 5V LDO voltage regulator, the Arduino itself directly through its VCC pin.
 Two voltage dividers (1% tolerant resistors) bring the wire voltages down to the Arduino's range.
 A 30A version of an ACS712 module is in series with the wire and the power resistor, and its output is connected to the Arduino's analog input to measure the current.
 An LED for signaling current flowing through the high current branch is connected in parallel with the wire.
 The MOSFET's gate is through a current limiting resistor connected to the Arduino's digital pin 13 and also pulled to ground via another resistor to ensure the transistor switches off when the pin goes LOW.
+The controller and the power resistor are far enough from the working area to provide some space for manipulation with the plastic films.
+Typically, one hand presses onto the films while the other one is free to push the rightmost push-button to start the sealing impulse.
+The display shows the elapsed time during the pulse and signals a default cooldown period once it is over.
+The firmware also doesn't allow starting another impulse before the end of the cooldown.

 Since the current flowing through the heat sealer was expected to be up to around 25A, a stranded copper wire 2.3mm in diameter (4.8mm outer diameter) in PVC insulation was chosen to carry the current.
 The PCB tracks were also made with excess amounts of solder to decrease their resistance.
 In terms of current carrying capabilities, the ACS712 module's PCB is the bottleneck of the high current branch of the circuit.
 Upon a closer look, the traces leading to the integrated circuit are 5mm wide, they are laid out on both sides of the PCB and connected by vias.
 Assuming these dimensions and 1 ounce copper thickness, their temperature could increase by about 47°C when 25A flow through them.